COGMLS/UtilityLibs/Libraries/VersionLib/VersionLib/README.md

 >
 > **TO DISABLE THE EXPERIMENTAL FEATURES, COMMENT THE LINES IN `ExperimentalFeatures.hpp`**

-> **WARNING: ON VERSION 0.9.0-alpha SEVERAL MODIFICATIONS WAS MADE AND TO PROVIDE SUPPORT TO THE ADDITIONAL AUXILIARY DATA TYPES SOME METHODS HAVE THEIR DATA TYPES RETURN MODIFIED.
-THOSE MODIFICATION CAN BREAK YOUR CODE IF YOU USE THOSE FUNCTIONS.**
+> **WARNING: ON VERSION 0.9.0-alpha SEVERAL MODIFICATIONS WAS MADE AND TO PROVIDE SUPPORT TO THE ADDITIONAL AUXILIARY DATA TYPES AND SOME METHODS HAVE THEIR DATA TYPES RETURN MODIFIED.
+THOSE MODIFICATIONS CAN BREAK YOUR CODE IF YOU USE THOSE FUNCTIONS.**

 ### Recent Implementations: